 DETAILS OF SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS / COURTS /TRIBUNALS IMPACTING THE GOING CONCERN STATUS AND COMPANY'S OPERATIONS IN FUTURE

 (i) Details of Loans: The Company has granted advances to its subsidiaries.
-Pleaserefer to Notes 19 & 39 to the Standalone Financial Statement.
+Pleaserefer to Note Nos.
+14 and 48(c) to the Standalone Financial Statement.

-(ii) Details of Investments: Please refer to Note 13 & 15 to the StandaloneFinancial Statement.
+(ii) Details of Investments: Please refer to Note Nos.
+5 and 10 to the StandaloneFinancial Statement.

-(iii) Details of Guarantees given or Securities provided: The Company has not given anyguarantee or provided any security in connection with a loan to any other body corporateor persons during the year 2016-17.
+(iii) Details of Guarantees given or Securities provided: The Company has not given anyguarantee or provided any security in connection with a loan to any other body corporateor persons during the financial year 2020-2021.

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES